FLASH OR STROBE?

 Portable and good strobe alternative.

-The AD360 is a simple manual flash, and it supports high speed sync.
-Godox later released the AD360 II which supports TTL, but the specs remain pretty much the same.
+Note that both AD360 an AD200 supports high speed sync.
+Godox also released the AD360 II which supports TTL, but the specs remain pretty much the same.

 B1) THE PACKAGE

 I must say that it was quite a good feeling when I first ripped open the box.
 Some people might think this is another cheap Godox toy, but the AD360 came in pretty strong.

 The “basic” package consists of the flash, base stand, battery, bulb and a “bowl”… reflector dish.
 Definitely not a toy, but a complete package.